-OSA and OCAM supports are available to all students in the College of Medicine, whether they are in Saskatoon, Regina, Prince Albert, or any of our dozens of distributed sites province-wide.
-In situations where we are unable to provide support because of location, the OSA will collaborate with other service providers, to link students to resources at their location.
+OSA and OCA&M support is available to all learners in the College of Medicine, whether they are in Saskatoon, Regina, Prince Albert, or any of our dozens of distributed sites province wide.
+In situations where the OSA are unable to provide support because of location, the OSS will collaborate with other service providers to connect learners to resources at their location.